 Working as a content writer for a construction company is easier for someone with a background in architecture.
 However, if a field is highly technical, it is important to check if the writers have the expertise to educate the audience about the topics.
-When it comes to understanding an industry, it covers terminologies, topics, trends, tools, audiences, and markets.
+When understanding an industry, it covers terminologies, topics, trends, tools, audiences, and markets.

 You can ask the candidate what creativity means to them as a content writer.

-In short, creativity to most online brands is about looking at what’s working on a platform or social media, understanding it and beating the competitors at their games.
+In short, creativity to most online brands is about looking at what’s working on a platform or social media, understanding it, and beating the competitors at their games.

 Include this in your creative content writer job description: what is the most creative project you have executed as a content writer?